 Building Information Modelling (BIM)

-Sure, traditional blueprints were usually very helpful for construction workers several years ago, but now we have an even more in-depth, detailed method of submitting building information.
+Traditionally, blueprints in project management for construction were very helpful for construction workers several years ago.
+However, we now have an even more in-depth and detailed method of submitting building information.
 By using BIM, we can create detailed, intelligent and interactive 3D models, helping construction workers to properly understand the construction work that needs to be done.
 Managing each task can be done much more efficiently using BIM, as it pulls together all necessary information into one collaborative place, also allowing all constructors to work together effectively.
 BIM doesn’t stop there, though, as we can expect to see 5D modeling in the future, incorporating time management, estimating, costing, rate and quantities into the mix.
 Time management among them has become focus of all construction companies, as they’ve long realized it’s where the money lies.
 This why all of them are focusing on utilizing the best construction scheduling software.

 Before the introduction of this clever technology, all methods of gathering geometric information were lengthy and time-consuming.
 Those in the construction industry no longer have to worry though, as laser scanning offers huge amounts of efficiency when it comes to field measurements.
 All system information is stored as ‘point cloud’ data, which is a large set of points on a coordinate.
 Sometimes, people can be skeptical about the actual accuracy of technological devices, but laser scanners have proved to be very accurate when collecting measurements, showing the true conditions of a construction site.